acdalal/github-workflow-activity/activity.md

 - Have Contributor-1 and Contributor-2 independently follow the contribution
   workflow to add another favorite food to the end of `favorite-foods.txt`.
-- Maintainer, accept one of the pull-requests.
-Try to accept the other.
-You won't be able to because changes in the pull-request conflict with the other that you already accepted.
+- Contributor-1 should commit and push their changes before Contributor-2.
+This should be successful.
+- Contributor-2 should try to commit and push their changes after Contributor-1 pushes their changes.
+This should fail.
-- Help the contributor with the unresolved pull-request to follow _Keep your repositories up-to-date (18-23)_ to synchronize his/her repositories and resolve the conflicts.
+- Help Contributor-2 follow _Keep your repositories up-to-date (13-19)_ to synchronize their
-- Maintainer, note that the conflicted pull-request is automatically updated and should be acceptable.
-Accept the pull-request.
+  repositories and resolve the conflicts.
 - Have contributors clean up.

 Celebrate enthusiastically. :clap: :clap: :clap: That was challenging.

-## Part 8: Multi-round contribution
+## Part 8: Squash

-- Have contributor-1 add another food, and contributor-2 another movie.
-- Have the maintainer ask for a modification through the pull-request (e.g., "Please pick another flavor.
-I don't like chocolate.").
-- Have contributors make, commit, and push the new changes.
-- If the maintainer is satisfied, accept the pull-requests.
+- Have each contributor make multiple commits to their local repository.
+- Help contributors to follow _Squash your commits (20-21)_ to squash their commits into a single commit and push it.
 - Contributors, don't forget to clean up.

-Notice how pull-requests provide a way for a contributor and a maintainer to communicate about a proposed change.
-Also notice how the pull-request updates automatically as new changes are pushed to the same branch.

-## Part 9: Squash

-- Repeat the multi-round contribution until both contributors have made multiple commits.
-- Maintainer, through the pull-request, ask contributors to squash their work into a single commit.
-- Help contributors to follow _Squash your commits (24-25)_ to squash their commits into a single commit and push it.
-- Maintainer, accept the pull-requests once it contains the same work, but only a single commit.
-- Contributors, don't forget to clean up.

 This is another moment for an enthusiastic celebration. :clap: :clap: :clap: :clap: :clap: Well done!

+## Part 9 (advanced): Contributing to a repository that you do not own

+Here is where we do the whole fork and pull request thing.

 ## Copyright and Licensing

+This lab was modified by Amy Csizmar Dalal from a lab by Darci Burdge and Stoney Jackson.

 Copyright 2016 Darci Burdge and Stoney Jackson SOME RIGHTS RESERVED